| 2025 |

 |

 The Workshop on Emerging Trends in Software Metrics aims at bringing together researchers and practitioners to discuss the progress of software metrics.
-The motivation for this wo... [more]
+The motivation ... [more]

 The Workshop on Emerging Trends in Software Metrics aims at bringing together researchers and practitioners to discuss the progress of software metrics.
 The motivation for this workshop is the low impact that software metrics has on current software development.
 The goals of this workshop are to critically examine the evidence for the effectiveness of existing metrics and to identify new directions for development of software metrics. © 2010 ACM.